humanmade/altis-analytics/docs/experiments.md

 - `$test_id`: A unique ID for the test.
 - `$options`: Configuration array for the test.
+  - `label <string>`: A human readable name for the test used in notifications.
   - `rest_api_variants_field <string>`: The field name to make variants available at.
   - `rest_api_variants_type <string>`:  The data type of the variants.
   - `goal <string>`: The conversion goal event name, eg "click".
   - `goal_filter <string | callable>`: Elasticsearch bool query to filter goal results.
 If a callable is passed it receives the test ID and post ID as arguments.
   - `query_filter <string | callable>`: Elasticsearch bool query to filter total events being queried.
   - `variant_callback <callable>`: An optional callback used to render variants based.
 Recieves the variant value, test ID and post ID as arguments.
 By default passes the variant value through directly.
+  - `winner_callback <callable>`: An optional callback used to update the post when a winner is foung.
+Recieves the winning variant value and post ID as arguments.
+By default this is a no-op.

 **`output_ab_test_html_for_post( string $test_id, int $post_id, string $default_content, array $args = [] )`**